steffomix/chaostours/privacy_policy.md

 You can reduce the calendar entrys to the start time that is required to create a calendar entry and the location id of the app internal database.
 For example the ID may look like #12345.
 So that only you as the app owner can search for the ID in his app to lookup its stored data.

+## Chaos Tours required permissions:
-Chaos Tours requires "permission.FOREGROUND_SERVICE" in order to let the app run as a foreground service in background.
+- Required "FOREGROUND_SERVICE" in order to let the app run as a foreground service in background.

-Chaos Tours requires "permission.FOREGROUND_SERVICE_LOCATION", "permission.ACCESS_COARSE_LOCATION", "permission.ACCESS_FINE_LOCATION" to receive location data while running as a foreground service in background.
+- Required "FOREGROUND_SERVICE_LOCATION", "ACCESS_COARSE_LOCATION", "ACCESS_FINE_LOCATION" to receive location data while running as a foreground service in background.

-Chaos Tours requires "permission.FOREGROUND_SERVICE_DATA_SYNC" for communication between the active app and the foreground service running in background
+- Required "FOREGROUND_SERVICE_DATA_SYNC" for communication between the active app and the foreground service running in background

+## Chaos Tours optional permissions:
-Chaos Tours requires permission.REQUEST_IGNORE_BATTERY_OPTIMIZATIONS to keep running the foreground service without time limitations
+- Optional "REQUEST_IGNORE_BATTERY_OPTIMIZATIONS" to keep running the foreground service without time limitations

-Chaos Tours requires "permission.MANAGE_EXTERNAL_STORAGE", "permission.WRITE_EXTERNAL_STORAGE, "permission.READ_EXTERNAL_STORAGE" to import and export its database.
+- Optional "MANAGE_EXTERNAL_STORAGE", "permission.WRITE_EXTERNAL_STORAGE, "permission.READ_EXTERNAL_STORAGE" to import and export its database.

 Please note that this privacy policy is subject to change over time.
 We strongly encourage you to proactively monitor it, as the app does not provide notifications to inform users about updates.
 Stay informed about any modifications to ensure you are aware of the latest terms and conditions governing your use of the application.